Luminous gemstones: Animal legends

 The c.
 3rd–1st centuries BCE Daoist Zhuangzi alludes to the marquis's pearl.
 "Whenever the sage makes a movement, he is certain to examine what his purpose is and what he is doing.
 If now, however, we suppose that there were a man who shot at a sparrow a thousand yards away with the pearl of the Marquis of Sui, the world would certainly laugh at him.
 Why is this?
 It is because what he uses is important and what he wants is insignificant.
-And is not life much more important than the pearl of the Marquis of Sui?" (tr.
-Mair 1994: 288).
+And is not life much more important than the pearl of the Marquis of Sui?".

 Several Chinese classics pair the legendary Suihouzhu ("the Marquis of Sui's pearl") with another priceless gem, the Heshibi (和氏璧, "Mr. He's jade").
 The bi is a type of circular Chinese jade artifact, and "Mr. He" was Bian He (卞和), who found a marvelous piece of raw jade that went cruelly unrecognized by successive Chu monarchs until it was finally acknowledged as a priceless jewel.
 The c.
 3rd–1st century BCE Chuci ("Songs of Chu") mentions the paired gems, "Shards and stones are prized as jewels / Sui and He rejected".
 This poetic anthology also says, "It grieves me that shining pearls [明珠] should be cast out in the mire / While worthless fish-eye stones are treasured in a strong-box", and describes a flying chariot, "Fringed with the dusky Moon Bright pearls [明月之玄珠]".
 King Liu An's c.
 139 BCE Huainanzi ("Philosophers of Huainan") uses the story to describe one who has attained the Way of Heaven (天道), "It is like the pearl of Marquis Sui or the jade disk of Mr. He.
-Those who achieved it became rich; those who lost it became poor" (tr.
-Major et al. 2010: 218).
+Those who achieved it became rich; those who lost it became poor".

 The c.
 222 CE De Natura Animalium ("On the Characteristics of Animals"), compiled by Roman author Claudius Aelianus, told the story of Heraclea or Herakleis, a virtuous widow of Tarentum, who after seeing a fledgling stork fall and break its leg, nursed it back to health, and set it free.
 One year later, as Heraclea sat at the door of her cottage, the young stork returned and dropped a precious stone into her lap, and she put it indoors.
 Awakening that night, she saw that the gem "diffused a brightness and a gleam, and the house was lit up as though a torch had been brought in, so strong a radiance came from, and was engendered by, the lump of stone".